pickles, sakura, tea, tsukemono

-Japan’s cherry blossom trees are not just pretty to look at, they are also deeply infused with meaning.
+Japan’s cherry blossom trees are not just pretty; they are also deeply infused with meaning.
 Because of their beautiful yet fleeting nature, sakura blossoms are seen as a metaphor for life.
-While eagerly anticipated and celebrated, sakura’s full bloom lasts only for about a week.
-Naturally, there have been efforts to preserve the blossoms longer than that, and given Japan’s long history of pickling it is not surprising they succeeded early on.
+While eagerly anticipated and celebrated, sakura’s full bloom lasts only a week.
+Naturally, there have been efforts to preserve the blossoms longer than that, and given Japan’s long history of pickling, it is not surprising they succeeded early on.

 History of Pickles in Japan

 Traditional Japanese cuisine is well known for its health benefits, and pickled food has played a role in Japanese dishes for centuries.
 Collectively labeled tsukemono, literally ‘things to put on’, pickles are one of the core elements of a Japanese meal.
-They are mostly served as side dishes in an effort to balance out the flavors of rice, main dish and miso soup.
+They are mostly served as side dishes to balance the flavors of rice, main dish, and miso soup.

-Initially born out of a need to preserve food without refrigeration, tsukemono now mostly serve as a palate cleanser, garnish, digestive helper, and an extra dash of color for a meal.
-Complex, artisanal ways of pickling exist, but the most common pickling agents are very straight forward.
+Initially born out of a need to preserve food without refrigeration, tsukemono now mostly serves as a palate cleanser, garnish, digestive helper, and an extra dash of color for a meal.
+Complex, artisanal ways of pickling exist, but the most common pickling agents are very straightforward.

 Most commonly rice vinegar, this brine produces crunchy pickles with a sweet and sour flavor.